 Hand weaving has been at the centre of my work for many years.
 From the first I loved the process of weaving; starting with a collection of threads and combining them to make a fabric.
 At University we would sample lots of ideas, but I remember weaving my first length of cloth and feeling this was ‘real fabric’.
 It’s what led me to start making my own work.

-Recently I have concentrated on my collection of handwoven scarves where I use combinations of more traditional yarns such silk, merino and linen.
+For many years I concentrated on making a collection of handwoven scarves where I use combinations of more traditional yarns such silk, merino and linen.
 Hand weaving is a lengthy process, but for me there is a sense of satisfaction about working through the different stages with their different rhythms.
 Then finishing with a set of scarves that bring out the qualities of the materials and feel great to wear.

 Sampling is still a key component of my design process.
 A weaver friend of mine once described me as a technical weaver, because I love to experiment with weave structures and materials to see what I can do with them.
 Over the years this has led me to weave with a range materials from wire and horsehair to paper yarns.
 From these experiments I created a number of art-led pieces that I framed.